Chocolate-Hazelnut Rice Pudding

 Skim milk replaces whole milk in this chocolate rice pudding.
 Each serving is topped with a dollop of Greek yogurt and hazelnut crunch.

-- 2 tablespoons unsweetened Dutch-processed cocoa
+- 2 tablespoons unsweetened Dutch-processed cocoa powder

 - 1/2 cup plus 2 tablespoons sugar

 - 1 cup Arborio rice or other short-grain white rice